microsoft/azure-openai-in-a-day-workshop/exercises/exercises.md

 ___

-## :question: Exercise 15 - Table Understanding and Reasoning
+## :question: Exercise 15 - Table Understanding and Reasoning with gpt-4-vision

 * Exercise: Write a prompt that tells you that 113 families are earning more than 13000 and own more than 2 cars.
   ![table_understanding](https://github.com/microsoft/azure-openai-in-a-day-workshop/assets/80219443/eb84390e-f200-4cab-a2b5-34a6d93170e2)